-Trudeau shuffles cabinet, Freeland named top Canada diplomat
+Trudeau shuffles Cabinet, Freeland named top Canada diplomat

 - A Seattle mini-mall closes and neighbors hope and worry ... again | Jerry Large

+Another experienced hand, John McCallum, who oversaw the arrival of more than 39,000 Syrian refugees as immigration minister, is retiring from Parliament to become ambassador to China as Trudeau embarks on a free trade agreement with that Asian country.

+McCallum is the former chief economist for Canada’s largest bank and his wife is of Chinese origin.
+He also represents a district near Toronto that is 40 percent Chinese origin.

 Ahmed Hussen, a Somali refugee, was named Canada’s new immigration minister.
+Hussen came to Canada as a teenager from war-torn Somalia.
+A lawyer and community activist, he became the first Somali-Canadian to be elected to Parliament in 2015.

+The Cabinet makeover was Trudeau’s first since becoming prime minister in late 2015.
+He made a splash then when he named a Cabinet that was 50 percent women.
+He now has 15 women ministers and 14 men.

+News of the shuffle leaked Monday just as Trudeau’s office confirmed that his two top aides, Chief of Staff Katie Telford and Principal Secretary Gerald Butts, have been meeting with some of Trump’s senior advisers seeking to build bridges to the incoming administration.
+Freeland, who was head of the Cabinet committee on Canada-U.S. relations, has been involved in the meetings.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.